goleaf/traviant46.prus.dev/docs/background-jobs.md

 `app/Jobs`.
 Every job encapsulates a single unit of work and can be dispatched from controllers, command bus handlers, or the scheduler.
 Jobs implement the `handle()` method which wraps the previous background scripts and ensures they can be retried safely.
+All jobs now accept an optional shard index that is fed into `App\Support\ShardResolver`; the resolver applies `village_id % config('game.shards')` filtering so the scheduler can fan work out across multiple queue workers without double-processing records.

 When creating new jobs, follow these conventions:

 - Keep the constructor focused on gathering the data needed to process the job;
   do not execute queries or long-running logic inside `__construct`.
+Inject the shard index as the final argument and call `$this->initializeShardPartitioning($shard);` via the `InteractsWithShardResolver` concern so work is automatically partitioned.
 - Explicitly define the queue name via the `$queue` property when the job should target a non-default queue (for example, `$queue = 'high'`).
 - Apply middleware such as `WithoutOverlapping`, `RateLimited`, or